Princess Märtha Louise was born on 22 September 1971. Her parents are King Harald V and Queen Sonja of Norway.

 On Christmas Day 2019, the Princess and her family were struck by grief as Ari Behn died by suicide following a long period of depression.
 The whole royal family attended his funeral along with the couple’s children who left floral tributes and drawings for their father.
 Following the death of her former husband, Princess Märtha Louise is currently concentrating on raising her daughters and on her spiritual teachings.
 Märtha Louise has recently stopped using the title Princess when promoting her business ventures after receiving criticism over this.

-Märtha Louise seems besotted with her new lover and has shared many images of them together on her Instagram account, calling Durek her ‘twin flame’.
+Märtha Louise seems besotted with her lover and has shared many images of them together on her Instagram account, calling Durek her ‘twin flame’.
 Of course, Märtha Louise expected ridicule and criticism from the press over her new relationship and when people started to call Shaman Durek a fraud and a con artist she responded by telling people to ‘hold your horses’ and went on to state that she did not choose her man to satisfy anyone else and that it is not up to anyone else to judge her.
+Their engagement was announced on 7 June 2022.